-Matt Damon and Luciana Barroso had their vow renewal with 50 family and friends in the beautiful setting of St Lucia while Gisele Bundchen and Tom Brady had an intimate ceremony in Costa Rica.
+Matt Damon and Luciana Barroso had their vow renewal with 50 family and friends in the beautiful setting of St Lucia.
+While Gisele Bundchen and Tom Brady had an intimate ceremony in Costa Rica.
 Beyonce and Jay-Z reaffirmed their vows during a holiday in Corsica.
-Sharon and Ozzy Osbourne renewed their vows too, and afterwards Ozzy said he considered it their real wedding day commenting “Sharon and I have been through so much that it honestly felt like a new beginning”
+Sharon and Ozzy Osbourne renewed their vows too.
+Afterwards Ozzy said he considered it their real wedding day commenting; “Sharon and I have been through so much that it honestly felt like a new beginning”

 Whatever the reason, you might have questions about the practicalities of the vow renewal process.

 Do the bridesmaids have to dig out their dresses and squeeze into them again?
-Does your father walk you down the aisle again?
-Is there a gift list?
+Do you walk down the aisle separately or together?
 Do you exchange rings?
 How can your children be involved in the ceremony?

-There is a lot more flexibility around vow renewals than weddings and that gives you much more freedom but can be a bit disconcerting if you’re looking for some guidance.
+There is a lot more flexibility around vow renewals than weddings.
+That gives you much more freedom but can be a bit disconcerting if you’re looking for some guidance.